akai10tsuki/vsutillib/README.rst

       This is only for Linux a dependency of pymediainfo.
     * MKVToolNix_ tested with versions 17.00->34.0.0
       mkvrun depends on it.
-    * WavPack_ file compressor 5.1.0 or greater
-      dsf2wv depends on it.

 lxml and pymediainfo are installed automatically they are the only python libraries used.
 The other programs follow website instructions.